herreio/slub-lod-swagger-client/docs/SourceApi.md

 # create an instance of the API class
 api_instance = swagger_client.SourceApi()
 id = 'id_example' # str | The ID-String of the entity to access.
-source_index = 'source_index_example' # str | The name of the source-index to access the source-data.Allowed Values: ['kxp-de14', 'swb-aut', 'gnd_marc21']
+source_index = 'source_index_example' # str | The name of the source-index to access the source-data.Allowed Values: ['swb-aut', 'gnd_marc21', 'kxp-de14']

 try:
     api_instance.get_source_record_by_entity_and_entity_id(id, source_index)